Habits and Routines

-- The best way to make exercise a habit is to start with an exercise that is so easy that you can do it even when you are running low on willpower and can't get motivated to work out; start with something so easy to do you can’t say no. It's very simple: focus on finding a way to get started in just 2 minutes rather than worrying about your entire workout.
+- The best way to make exercise a habit is to start with an exercise that is so easy that you can do it even when you are running low on willpower and can't get motivated to work out - something so easy you can’t say no. It's very simple: focus on finding a way to get started in just 2 minutes rather than worrying about your entire workout.
 Struggling to find motivation to go for a walk?
 Just try putting on your walking shoes and heading outside.
 That's all you have to do to consider today's workout a success.
 Often, this little 2 minute start will be enough to get your motivation flowing and help you finish the task.

 - Try scheduling in your workout, just like you would a doctor’s appointment or meeting.
 Have a plan for how, when are where you will exercise over the next week.
 When scheduling your exercise session, do it at a time when you are least likely to have other things going on.
 For some people, getting up a little earlier to fit it in before work is best as it’s completed before the day gets busy.
 For others, stopping somewhere on the way home from work or doing something when the kids are in bed is the best time for them.
 Just make it work for you.

-- Remember that some is better than now when it comes to exercise.
+- Remember that some is better than none when it comes to exercise.
 Try to focus on how you can incorporate little bouts of movement into your day to help you be more active.
 Try parking your car further away, taking the stairs where possible, reducing your sitting time.

 When working on building habits and routines, it’s important to factor in time for self care.
 Self care refers to the things we do to look after our physical, emotional and mental health.
 This includes time to rest, relax, and have fun.
 You may find that at times the world and the people in it place greater demands on your time, energy, and emotions than you might feel able to handle.
-This is precisely why self-care is so important.
-However, it shouldn’t be something that we only turn to when we are feeling stressed, but rather something that we incorporate into our daily lives to maintain a positive wellbeing.
+This is precisely why self care is so important.
+However, it shouldn’t be something that we only turn to when we are feeling stressed, but rather something that we incorporate into our daily lives to maintain positive wellbeing.
 Although it’s a simple concept in theory, in reality it is something that is often overlooked and seen as indulgent or selfish.
 But by practising regular self care, we are ultimately being less selfish as we become better able to care for others by caring for ourselves first.